aws-cloudformation/cfn-language-discussion/RFCs/0011-DeletionPolicy.md

 # Motivation

-CloudFormation customers expect to use conditions and CloudFormation intrinsic functions as a value for a `DeletionPolicy` and `UpdateReplacePolicy` Resource Attributes as they can do elsewhere in the template.
+CloudFormation customers expect to use conditions and intrinsic functions as a value for a `DeletionPolicy` and `UpdateReplacePolicy` Resource attributes as they can do elsewhere in the template.
 Main ask from our customers was to determine values for the policies using conditions based on Parameters.
 This RFC proposes to support not only such use case but also other intrinsic function usages and Pseudo-parameter references.

 * References
     * https://github.com/aws-cloudformation/cloudformation-coverage-roadmap/issues/162 (148 thumbs up)